How to Write a Privacy Policy (Template + Tips)

 …Or, just get Convertri to do it

 With Convertri, you get a fully functioning privacy policy template to use, right out of the box.
-You just add it like any normal page, then scan the copy for the bits you need to change, such as your website’s name, which are highlighted in red.
+You just add it like any normal page, then scan the copy for the bits you need to change, such as your website’s name, which is highlighted in red.
 We periodically review our privacy policy template so it’s always reliable, and getting it published is as easy as 1-2-3.

 It’s simply the easiest method to put a privacy policy on your site.